EPA-Ireland-Updates-Unofficial/epa-rss/README.md

 ## Viewing the daily CSV files.
 They are all here in the repo starting on Sep 22nd 2022: https://github.com/conoro/epa-rss/tree/main/output/csv/daily

+## Getting notified by email (experimental)
+If you'd like to receive email with a link to the latest CSV each day:

+* Create a GitHub Account
+* Click the drop-down menu beside "Watch" in the top right of this project's page.
+* Select "Custom" and tick the box beside "Issues".
+Then click Apply.
+* You should start receiving the emails beginning tomorrow.

 ## Examining the data in the SQLite Database using Datasette Lite
 A very cool project by [Simon Willison](https://github.com/simonw/datasette-lite).
 You can browse and query all the data up to Sep 22nd 2022 here: https://lite.datasette.io/?url=https%3A%2F%2Fraw.githubusercontent.com%2Fconoro%2Fepa-rss%2Fmain%2Fepa-archive.sqlite#/epa-archive/allsubmissions